-1. The unit will light the red Alarm Status LED for about ten seconds.

-2. Then it will continuously light the green Sync Status LED.

-3. When the unit has detected a CDMA signal, the green Sync Status LED will begin to flash very slowly (about a .4 Hz rate).
-Note: If your unit has an oscillator upgrade (MS-OCXO or Rb) then it will need to warm up for 5-10 minutes before attempting to acquire a signal.
+- 1. The unit will light the red Alarm Status LED for about ten seconds. - 2.
+Then it will continuously light the green Sync Status LED. - 3.
+When the unit locks onto a GPS signal and begins to decode the timing data and adjust the local oscillator, the green Sync Status LED will flash very rapidly (about a 6 Hz rate) until the data is fully decoded and the local oscillator is fully locked to the GPS frequency.
+Note: If your unit has an oscillator upgrade (MS-OCXO or Rb) then it will need 5-10 minutes of warmup before trying to acquire a signal. - 4.
+Then the green Sync Status LED will pulse at precisely a 1 Hz rate, synchronized to UTC seconds, with a short on duration relative to the off duration.

-4. As the unit locks onto the CDMA signal and begins to decode the timing data, the green Sync Status LED will flash very rapidly (about a 6 Hz rate) until the data is fully decoded.

-5. Then the green Sync Status LED will pulse at precisely a 1 Hz rate, synchronized to UTC seconds, with a short on duration relative to the off duration.

-At this point, the CDMA time and frequency engine has fully synchronized, and you may procede to permanently mount the chassis and antenna in the desired location.
+At this point, the GPS time and frequency engine has fully synchronized, and you may proceed to permanently mount the chassis and antenna in their desired locations.
+If you are unable to achieve GPS lock after 24 hours call Customer Support (1-877-749-3878) for assistance.